 Antimicrobial stewardship in aged care

-Aged care is an important focus area for the Commission in its support of the care of older people in health and aged care settings, to improve the safe and appropriate use of antimicrobials, and decrease the risk of antimicrobial resistance across the community in Australia.
+Antimicrobial stewardship in aged care is important to improve the safe and appropriate use of antimicrobials and decrease the risk of antimicrobial resistance for older people.

-Why is aged care a focus area for improved prescribing?
+Why is aged care a focus area for improved antimicrobial prescribing?

-- Aged Care Quality and Safety Commission - https://www.agedcarequality.gov.au/
+- Aged Care Quality and Safety Commission - AMS resources

 - NCAS NAPS website to participate in Aged Care NAPS

 - Royal Commission into Aged Care Quality and Safety

 - Antimicrobial prescribing in Australian residential aged care facilities – Results of the 2020 Aged Care National Antimicrobial Prescribing Survey | Antimicrobial resistance

 - RACGP - Standards for general practice residential aged care